Kord-Extensions/kord-extensions/docs/docs/integrations/koin.md

 ## Registering modules

-In order to register a Koin module, call the `koin.declare` function, before you start your bot.
+In order to register a Koin module, call the `koin.declare` function before you start your bot.

 ```kotlin
 val config = MyBotConfig()